 Our Children, Young People and Families (CYPF) team provides support, information, advice, events and training to families and professionals who are supporting children and young people with vision impairment aged 0-25.

-We are aware that remote learning, digital access and the impact of school closures raises specific issues for children and young people with vision impairment (VI).
+We are aware that remote learning, digital access and the impact of bubble closures raises specific issues for children and young people with vision impairment (VI).
 The RNIB CYPF and Education team have a dedicated mailbox that is monitored Monday to Friday 9am-5pm.
 If you want to speak to one of our Family Support Officers for information, advice or guidance relating to children and young people with vision impairment please email [email protected] or call our Helpline on 0303 123 9999.

 In addition to our usual provision, we have some new activities to help families during the coronavirus pandemic and the current national lockdown.